Articles in Food History

 By Susan McKeeThe Road Trips Foodie

-OK, foodies: it’s quiz time.
-Why is the traditional dessert served on January 6 called a king cake?
+OK, Road Trips Foodies: it’s quiz time.
+Why is the traditional dessert served each January 6 called a king cake?

-Those of you who learned about Christian holidays probably mustered up the …
+Those of you who learned about Christian holidays probably mustered …

 Food takes the top spot in this year’s book award competition from the French Heritage Society.